sdsc-hpc-training-org/basic_skills/interactive_computing/README.md

-## Notes on Interactive Computing
+# Interactive Computing on the Comet Cluster

-## To Obtain an Interactive Node on Comet
+## Obtain an Interactive Nodes on Comet
+There are two ways to obtain interactive nodes:
+1. via the command line
+2. via a batch script

 ### Log onto comet.sdsc.edu
 ```